 Before coming to the Health Services building for appointments or to pick up a prescription, please call HCHS at 413.559.5458.

-Hampshire College nurse practitioners will be on-site at Hampshire College for the semester and available for in-person or telehealth visits by appointment for both on- and off- campus students.
-Respiratory assessment and COVID-19 symptomatic testing will be done safely on campus in a respiratory exam room with HEPA filter and exhaust fan or in an outside triage tent.
+Hampshire College nurse practitioners are on-site at Hampshire College available for in-person or telehealth visits by appointment for both on- and off-campus students.
+Fully remote students are not eligible for medical care at Hampshire College.
+Medical care is designed for the safety of patients and health care providers.
 Please call 413.559.5458 to schedule an appointment or to speak with a nurse practitioner about your symptoms and concerns.

 Symptoms may be mild, may develop over a few days, or come on suddenly and feel very much like having the flu or a common cold.